What is FSH? A Guide to the Follicle-Stimulating Hormone

 FSH is important for two reasons.
 First of all, without FSH, early ovarian follicles would not be able to develop.
 This is crucial because these follicles eventually develop the egg that is released during ovulation.

 The second reason why FSH is so important is because of its role in helping to increase the production of estrogen.
 This increase in estrogen helps to thicken the uterine lining, which in turn helps to support the implantation process.

 FSH and pregnancy

 FSH does not play a major role in pregnancy and the body halts all processes related to ovulation during this time.
-FSH levels tend to stay below 0.1 mIU/mL during pregnancy which is a stark contrast to the 1.4-9.9 mIU/mL threshold that is typically reached during the follicular phase in non-pregnant women.
+FSH levels in blood tend to stay below 0.1 mIU/mL during pregnancy which is a stark contrast to the 1.4-9.9 mIU/mL threshold that is typically reached during the follicular phase in non-pregnant women.

 Testing FSH levels

 What is FSH testing used for

 In certain situations, it may be necessary to have your FSH levels tested.
 This is particularly true if you are:

 - Approaching the age of perimenopause or menopause

 - Experiencing abnormal symptoms of fatigue, weight loss, or decreased appetite